 Tips for Success

-No matter their manner of purchasing insurance, consumers should follow these tips when selecting policies and insurers:
+No matter their manner of purchasing protection, consumers should follow these tips when selecting policies and insurers:

 - Review materials and ask questions: Insurance is a serious subject, and no policy should be agreed to without investigation.
 After you receive quotes, be sure to review the policies and declarations.
 Is this enough coverage for you?
 Would you save money with less?
 More?